cobianzo/tesim-map-2025/README.md

 and `https://svg2jsx.com/`
 we need to remove the <def> tag to make it parseable and remove the parent width=1000 height=600.
 It will be calculated according to the parent div size.

+# Debugging mode

+use `?debug=1` to hover the regions and know the name.
+Click on several regions to see the list with the ids.
+It will also show the name of all projects, to help you see the full list.
+Use `?debug-it` to zoom the map focusing on Italy.
+Edit `<Debug>` to add more features when developing.

 # Getting Started with Create React App